Belarusian Americans in New York City: Demographics

 Of the approximately 55,000 people of Belarusian descent living in the New York metropolitan area, 11,000 are non-Jewish and 44,000 are Belarusian Jews.
 Non-Jewish Belarusians tend to identify more closely with Belarusian culture, as many Belarusian Jews identify more with Jewish and/or Russian culture.
 Most Belarusian Jews are irreligious, while a minority are religious.
 Most non-Jewish Belarusians are Christian and are largely affiliated with the Russian Orthodox Church (around 90% have some affiliation), with a minority of 10% being Roman Catholics.
 Less than 2% are Evangelical Christians, so there are no Evangelical churches catering to Belarusians.
 The majority languages of Belarusians are Belarusian and Russian.
 Accurately estimating the population of people of Belarusian descent can be difficult, as some people whose ancestors come from Belarus may identify as Polish or Russian instead.
 A small minority of Belarusians are Lipka Tatars, a Turkic ethnic group from Belarus, Poland, and Lithuania who practice Sunni Islam.

 Compared to some other Slavic and Eastern European groups such as Ukrainians, the Belarusian community in New York City and the United States is more scattered and less cohesive.
 Community engagement of young people is a concern with Belarusian community advocates.
 Belarusian church-goers tend to be older and Belarusian youths are less engaged in community institutions.
 Belarusians who are active in Belarusian circles arrange meetings at a building in downtown Brooklyn, as well as in various bars.
 However, plans exist to create a Belarusian community center, cafe, and boutique, but the high cost of rent has delayed implementation of the plan.

 Cuisine

-Belarusian cuisine can be found at restaurants and groceries in New York City, including the Belarussian Xata restaurant in Sheepshead Bay and the Belarus Supermarket in West Brighton.
+Belarusian cuisine can be found at restaurants and groceries in New York City, including the Belarus Xata restaurant in Sheepshead Bay and the Belarus Supermarket in West Brighton.
 Due to being landlocked, seafood is not a common staple of the Belarusian diet.
 Staples of Belarusian cuisine include beef, pork, mushrooms, grains, and potatoes.
 Belarusian cuisine varies according to religion; pork is a common dish for Belarusian Christians, but does not feature in the cuisine of Belarusian Jews who keep kosher or Belarusian Muslims who keep halal.
 Many Lipka Tatar Muslims drink alcohol, while still refraining from pork.
 Bagels, dranikai (latkes), babka, cabbage rolls, borscht, and kholodets (meat jelly) remain staples in many Belarusian-American homes.